LABSS/NetLogo2Mesa/Tutorial.md

 end
 ```

-In netlogo the primitive [create-turtles number [ commands ]](http://ccl.northwestern.edu/netlogo/docs/dict/create-turtles.html) does nothing but create number agents and immediately execute the commands, in python we can emulate this behavior with a simple for cycle.
+In NetLogo the primitive [create-turtles number [ commands ]](http://ccl.northwestern.edu/netlogo/docs/dict/create-turtles.html) does nothing but create number agents and immediately execute the commands, in python we can emulate this behavior with a simple for cycle.
 Inside the model define a new setup-nodes method, implement a simple for loop using the built-in range(number_of_nodes) function so the loop will do as many iterations as number_of_nodes.
 For each cycle we instantiate a new node, pass it the model and iteration number (this parameter will assign a unique_id to the single node based on the iteration number) as parameters and add the node to the scheduler.

 ```python
 def setup_nodes(self):